montlkn/Jink_V1/docs/docs2/orb_planv2.md

 # Orb V2: Volumetric Smoke + Refractive Glass (Full Spec)

-> Purpose: deliver a realistic, semi-3D/3D glass orb with true refraction and layered volumetric smoke that responds to user archetypes and XP/EP, runs on mobile with LODs, and ships behind a feature flag with graceful fallbacks.
+> Purpose: deliver a realistic, semi-3D/3D glass orb with true refraction and layered volumetric smoke that responds to user archetypes and XP, runs on mobile with LODs, and ships behind a feature flag with graceful fallbacks.

 ---